sseiber/lva-gateway/docs/azure-docs-pr/articles/iot-central/retail/tutorial-public-safety-iot-edge-nuc.md

 `rtsp://192.168.1.64:554/Streaming/Channels/101/`

 > [!TIP]
-> Try see the camera stream on the Edge computer using some media player such as VLC
+> Try to view the camera stream on the IoT Edge computer using a media player such as VLC.

 ## Next steps

-You have now deploy the IoT Edge runtime and the LVA modules in the Intel NUC.
+You have now deployed the IoT Edge runtime and the LVA modules to the Intel NUC gateway device.

-To manage the cameras, follow the next tutorial
+To manage the cameras, follow the next tutorial:

 > [!div class="nextstepaction"]
 > [Monitor and manage a security and safety video analytics application](./tutorial-public-safety-manage.md)